 How is a development application assessed

-Council or the consent authority must consider a number of statutory matters when determining your application.
-These are outlined in section 79C of the Environmental Planning and Assessment Act 1979 and include:
+Council or the consent authority must consider a number of statutory matters when assessing your application.
+These are outlined in section 4.15 of the Environmental Planning and Assessment Act 1979 and include:

 - the provision of any environmental planning instrument ie. state environmental plans, regional environmental plans, and local environmental plans